michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-09-19-delete-icloud-email-account.md

   - Email
   - iCloud
 ---
 To make things clear I’m not writing about _deleting_ an iCloud email account _from_ an iOS device or Mac, but deleting the whole account altogether.
-Look here for [_removing_ an iCloud email account _from_ a device](https://support.apple.com/en-us/HT201419).
+Look here for [_removing_ an iCloud email account _from_ a device](https://support.apple.com/en-us/HT201419) without deleting the account.
 Read on for how to delete an iCloud email account altogether.

-iCloud accounts have often been used as the Apple ID for Apple services like iTunes Store or iOS App Store.
-Deleting an iCloud account would mean a user couldn’t login and purchased items like movies, TV shows, eBooks and apps wouldn’t be accessible anymore.
+iCloud accounts are the email address used as the Apple ID for Apple services like iTunes Store or iOS App Store.
+Deleting an iCloud account would mean a user cannot login anymore and purchased items like movies, TV shows, eBooks and apps for iOS and macOS wouldn’t be accessible anymore as well.

-Maybe customers losing access to purchased goods is a risk Apple doesn’t want to take, so they disallow deleting an iCloud email account.
-But there are some options to [handle an iCloud email address](/icloud-email-address-change-merge-move-delete) which may help to circumvent any inconveniences stemming from not being able to delete the account.
+Deleting an iCloud email account wasn't possible in the past but has been [made available by Apple](https://support.apple.com/en-us/HT208504) in May of 2018 to support the [European General Data Protection Regulation (GDPR)](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
+This is mandatory for users in Europe, but Apple thankfully implemented those features for users world-wide.

+There are many options to [manage an iCloud email address](/icloud-email-address-change-merge-move-delete).
+Make sure to pick the right for your problem.